mike-li8/Power-BI-Business-Insights-360/README.md

 ## AtliQ Business Model
 AtliQ manufactures computer hardware **products** (e.g. mouse, keyboard, printer, monitor) and then sells them to various **customers** which are stores (e.g. Amazon, Best Buy).
-Hence, AtliQ's customers are in the form of store businesses (e.g. Amazon) and should not be confused with customers in the form of people (e.g. the end consumer purchasing products from Amazon).
+Hence, AtliQ's customers are in the form of store businesses (e.g. Amazon) and should not be confused with customers in the form of people (e.g. end consumers purchasing products from Amazon).

 AtliQ's sells to customers categorized into two different **platforms**:
 1. Brick & Motar